A.1. Sauce: History and ownership

 A.1. was officially registered as a trademark in the US in 1895, and imported and distributed in the United States by G. F. Heublein & Brothers in 1906.
 Beginning in the early 1960s, it was marketed in the US as "A.1.
 Steak Sauce".

-R. J. Reynolds, which merged with Nabisco in 1985 to form RJR Nabisco, acquired Heublein in 1982.
+R. J. Reynolds—which merged with Nabisco in 1985 to form RJR Nabisco—acquired Heublein in 1982.
 In 1999, Kraft Foods acquired Nabisco, including the licence for the A.1. brand in North America.

-A.1. brand in the UK was owned by Ranks Hovis McDougall for a time and currently owned by Premier Foods.

-In the USA during the 1980s, two new flavours of A.1. were introduced, representing the first expansion of the trademark in North America.
+In the USA during the 1980s, two new flavors of A.1. were introduced, representing the first expansion of the trademark in North America.
 These varieties were soon discontinued.
 In 2000, an A.1. line of marinades was launched.
+In May 2014, Kraft Foods in North America announced it was dropping the word "steak" from the A.1. name, reverting to A.1.
+Sauce to "reflect modern dining habits".